From the Learning Center

 Can You Apply for Term Life Insurance Online?

-Once you determine the life insurance term length and coverage amount you need, you can start shopping around for a policy
+Once you determine the life insurance term length and coverage amount you need, you can shop for a policy online.

-If you’re curious about your life insurance rate, you can get a life insurance quote in seconds by sharing your age, height, weight, gender, and smoking status.
-Once you see how affordable life insurance can be, Bestow’s makes applying for coverage super easy.
+If you’re curious about your life insurance rate, you can get a life insurance quote in seconds by sharing your age, height, weight, gender, and smoking status

 Key Takeaways